Get your free and exclusive +30-page Authentication Analytics Whitepaper

 2.1 How it works#

 After a user logs in with a password, the browser can automatically trigger a passkey creation dialog.
 The password manager uses the recent authentication context (e.g. biometric unlock during autofill) as implicit consent to create the passkey.
 This removes the friction of an extra click and makes passkey creation feel like a seamless part of the login experience.
-Users retain control over this behavior, all major browsers and operating systems allow disabling automatic passkey upgrades in their settings.
+Users retain control over this behavior, and major browsers and operating systems allow disabling automatic passkey upgrades in their settings.

 The following flowchart illustrates when Conditional Create succeeds versus when it fails silently.
 Each gate must pass for a passkey to be created automatically: